NOSALRO/robot_dart/docs/installation.md

 - `cd /path/to/repo/root`
 - `./waf configure`
 - `./waf`

+To build the examples, execute this:
+`./waf examples`

 Now you can run the examples.
 For example, to run the arm example you need to type the following: `./build/arm` (or `./build/arm_plain` to run it without graphics).